TaloDev/docs/docs/unity/saves.md

 You can delete a save by passing in the save's ID to `Talo.Saves.DeleteSave()`.

-## Online vs Offline saves
+## Offline saves & syncing

-When a save is created or saves are loaded with `SaveMode.BOTH`, the online version will be preferred if they are successfully retrieved.
-If not, (e.g. if your player is not connected to the internet), then the offline will be used.
+Talo automatically creates offline versions of saves.
+When network access is restored, Talo will attempt to resync the saves, preferring the most recently updated save if an online AND offline save exists.

+Additionally, if a save is only available offline then it will be synced as soon as a network connection is available.